jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 ### Upgrade kubeadm and kubectl

-We know there's a breaking change in `kubelet` and according to the [version skew policy](https://kubernetes.io/releases/version-skew-policy/#kubelet), "`kubelet` must not be newer than `kube-apiserver`, and may be up to two minor versions older."
+We know there's a breaking change in `kubelet`, and according to the [version skew policy](https://kubernetes.io/releases/version-skew-policy/#kubelet), "`kubelet` must not be newer than `kube-apiserver`, and may be up to two minor versions older."

 In that case, let's first upgrade `kubeadm` & `kubectl` (not `kubelet`).